willp240/rat-container/README.md

 5. To be clear, if you wish to use the prebuild image, then you do NOT need to clone this repo; simply follow the instructions below.

-6. At the moment, **display pass-through** is a **known issue**; please see the Github issue, or at the bottom of this documentation in the FAQ section for more information.

 # To download the pre-built container
 **If on a shared system/cluster**, Singularity should be available so use the following command to obtain the latest version of the container: